unifirejs/unifire/docs/intro/quick/README.md

 # Quick Start

 Here's a quick taste to get started.

-Read the next sections to see Unifire's full capabilities.
+> For more detailed documentation about Unifire, read the [Core Concepts](/core/state/) docs.
+>
+>For information about Unifire's framework integrations, read the [Integrations](/integrations/preact/) docs.

 Creating a basic store is easy.
 Let's build a counter.